-Iapetus, showing dark leading edge on left, bright trailing edge on right
+Iapetus, showing its dark leading edge on left and bright trailing edge on right

 Note the dark ring surrounding a brighter central area near the bottom of the picture,

 and the relatively sharp boundaries between the dark and light areas

 Iapetus is the third largest of Saturn's moons, with a diameter of 900 miles.
 Like most of the moons of Saturn it has a low density which implies that it is made primarily of ice.
 Its trailing edge is relatively bright (with an albedo of 50%), but its trailing edge is one of the darkest surfaces in the Solar System, with an albedo of only 3 to 6% (as dark as asphalt).
 The boundary between the darker and lighter areas is surprisingly sharp, and the contrast in their appearance is quite striking.